hospesTerrae/ContainerRunner/README.md

 # ContainerRunner (major points)
 1. For interaction with Docker Engine API Docker.DotNet is used (https://github.com/dotnet/Docker.DotNet).
 2. Number of worker threads for `creating worker` and `destroying worker` can be set in config.
+3. Round robin principle is used to split work across workers.
 3. Sync invalid http calls are handled by `user exceptions middleware`

 ![](arch.png)

+# Assumptions
+1. Config isn't validated.
+2. Code isn't covered with tests “ヽ(´▽｀)ノ”